6.4.2.20 Income test exemptions for individuals in receipt of income support

 Exempting periods on income support - FTB Part A

-Amounts of FTB Part A paid during a period when the individual and/or their partner (1.1.P.30) receive an income support payment (1.1.I.50) at a rate above nil are not subject to income reconciliation.
-For these periods, an individual receives the maximum rate of payment.
+Amounts of FTB Part A paid during a period when an individual and/or their partner (1.1.P.30) receive an income support payment (1.1.I.50) at a rate above nil are not subject to income reconciliation.
+For these periods, the individual is generally entitled to the maximum rate of FTB Part A. However, the individual's FTB Part A rate may still be reduced by the application of the maintenance income test (3.1.7) and the MAT (3.1.5) during these periods.

-Note: FTB Part A remains subject to the income test if the individual is serving an employment income nil rate period and their rate of income support is nil.
+Note: FTB Part A remains subject to the income test for any periods that the individual is serving an employment income nil rate period and their rate of income support is nil.

 Example: Boris and Natasha have a 14 year old son and do not pay rent.
-For the first 70 days of the income year 2011-12 Boris received newstart allowance (NSA) (at a rate above nil) and FTB Part A at the maximum rate.
-For the other 295 days of the year Boris and Natasha's ATI was $47,000.
+For the first 70 days of the 2011-12 income year, Boris received newstart allowance at a rate above nil and FTB Part A at the maximum rate.
+For the other 295 days of the year, Boris and Natasha's estimated ATI of $47,000 applies.

-Based on 70 days at the maximum rate, 295 days at an income tested rate based on an estimated ATI of $47,000 and one child aged 14, Boris will be paid:
+Based on 70 days at the maximum rate, 295 days at an income tested rate, an estimated ATI of $47,000, and one child aged 14, Boris will be paid:

 - A: 70 days at the maximum rate = $5,580.85 ÷ 365 × 70 = $1,070.30